Manhattan geodesics and the boundary of the space of metric structures on hyperbolic groups: Introduction

 The organization of the paper is as follows.
 Section \ref{sec.preliminaries} covers preliminary material concerning hyperbolic spaces and groups that we will need thorough the article.
-In Section \ref{sec.optqiconstant}, we use strongly Markov structures on hyperbolic groups to prove Theorem \ref{thm.Dildistancelike}, which implies Theorem \ref{thm.dilatta}.
+In Section \ref{sec.optqiconstant}, we prove Theorem \ref{thm.Dildistancelike} from which we deduce Theorem \ref{thm.dilatta}.
 We then apply this result to obtain results regarding optimal growth rate constants for Anosov representations.
 Manhattan geodesics are constructed in Section \ref{sec.Manhattangeod} where we prove Theorem \ref{thm.Mangeo}.
 In this section, we obtain explicit formulas for the dilations of pairs of points in Manhattan geodesics and prove some properties about the geodesic bicombing of the Manhattan geodesics.
 In Section \ref{sec:manhattanboundary} we characterize the Manhattan boundary as the limits at infinity of Manhattan geodesics, in the form of Theorem \ref{thm.Mboundaryvisible}.
 In addition, there we prove Proposition \ref{prop.chartransverse}, a criterion for a pair of points in the Manhattan boundary to be the points at infinity of a Manhattan geodesic.
 Examples of boundary metric structures are discussed in Section \ref{sec:examples}.
 In the final section we prove Theorem \ref{prop.contextbound} and discuss counterexamples to Bonahon's conjecture.\\

 \textbf{Acknowledgements.} The authors are grateful to Didac Martinez-Granado, Richard Canary and Karen Vogtmann for helpful comments.
 The second author also thanks Ian Agol for his support and encouragement throughout this project.
-The second author is partially supported by the Simons Foundation (\#376200, Agol).
+Lastly we want to thank the anonymous referee for pointing out a mistake in a previous version of the paper and for providing useful comments and feedback that have improved the presentation of our work.
+The second author was partially supported by the Simons Foundation (\#376200, Agol).